Housing Options in Greater Des Moines

 Tips for Finding a House in Greater Des Moines

-• Make a strong offer quickly – sellers are getting multiple offers within hours now.
-If you’ve toured a home and are interested, be ready to make an offer as soon as possible.
+- Be prepared to act when you find the right home: while the market has become more balanced, desirable homes can still move quickly.
+If you've toured a home and are interested, be ready to make an offer as soon as possible.

 Incentive and Support Programs

 Tap into many of the programs available to home buyers in Greater Des Moines to support your home sweet home dreams.
 Your realtor will also be a wealth of information on programs, incentives and more.
 As you are looking at properties in various cities, check out what municipality-specific programs the city government may offer on homes within their jurisdiction.
-For example, the City of Des Moines has an employee residency incentive program for city employees.
-With the program, employees who purchase or own a home in Des Moines are eligible for a $15,000 forgivable loan and renters are eligible for a $2,000 rent reimbursement.
+For example, the City of Des Moines offers an employee residency incentive program for full-time city employees.
+Through the program, employees who purchase or own a home in Des Moines may be eligible for a $15,000 forgivable loan, while those who rent may receive incentive payments totaling $2,000.

 A few programs to have on your house hunting radar: